-- Simple set up and operation. - A high-performance 130 watt NSH lamp. - The supplied card wireless remote control that operates the projector from the front or rear. - The image can be projected between 36 and 200 inches (measured diagonally). - Keystone correction allows you to correct trapezoidal distortion so that the image is square. - You can choose between video modes depending on your source: "normal" for a typical picture, "natural" for true color reproduction. - The built-in PC Card Viewer allows you to start your presentation even when a PC is not available at the site. - The "Capture" enables you to capture the current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling. - NEC Technologies' exclusive Advanced AccuBlend intelligent pixel blending technology - an extremely accurate image compression technology - offers a crisp image with UXGA (1600 × 1200) resolution3. - Supports most IBM VGA, SVGA, XGA2, SXGA/UXGA(with Advanced AccuBlend)3, Macintosh, component signal (YCbCr/YPbPr) or any other RGB signals within a horizontal frequency range of 15 to 100 kHz and a vertical frequency range of 50 to 117 Hz.
-This includes NTSC, PAL, PAL60, SECAM and NTSC4.43 standard video signals.
+- · Simple set up and operation. - · A high-performance 135 watt NSH lamp. - The supplied wireless remote control that operates the projector from the front or rear. - The image can be projected between 30 and 200 inches (measured diagonally). - Keystone correction allows you to correct trapezoidal distortion so that the image is square. - You can choose between video modes depending on your source: "normal" for a typical picture, "natural" for true color reproduction. - The built-in PC Card Viewer allows you to start your presentation even when a PC is not available at the site. - The "Capture" enables you to capture the current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling. - NEC Technologies' exclusive Advanced AccuBlend intelligent pixel blending technology - an extremely accurate image compression technology - offers a crisp image with UXGA (1600 × 1200) resolution\. - Supports most IBM VGA, SVGA, XGA, SXGA/UXGA(with Advanced AccuBlend)\2, Macintosh, component signal (YCbCr/YPbPr) or any other RGB signals within a horizontal frequency range of 15 to 100 kHz and a vertical frequency range of 50 to 120 Hz.
+This includes NTSC, PAL, PAL-N, PAL-M, PAL60, SECAM and NTSC4.43 standard video signals.

-NOTE: Composite video standards are as follows: NTSC: U.S. TV standard for video in U.S. and Canada.
+NOTE: Composite video standards are as follows:

+NTSC: U.S. TV standard for video in U.S. and Canada.

 PAL: TV standard used in Western Europe.

+PAL-N: TV standard used in Argentine, Paraguay and Uruguay.

+PAL-M: TV standard used in Brazil.

 PAL60: TV standard used for NTSC playback on PAL TVs.

 SECAM: TV standard used in France and Eastern Europe.

 NTSC4.43: TV standard used in Middle East countries.

-The supplied card remote control can be used without a cable, and you can even use the optional presentation remote control

-- and mouse adapter to operate your PC or Macintosh mouse wirelessly from across the room with the built-in remote mouse receiver. - You can control the projector with a PC using the PC Control port4. - USB terminal allows USB mouse operation 5. - The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium. - Eight pointers are available for your presentation.
+- The supplied remote control can be used without a cable, and you can even use the remote control and mouse adapter to operate your PC or Macintosh mouse wirelessly from across the room with the built-in remote mouse receiver. - You can control the projector with a PC using the PC Control port\3. - USB terminal allows USB mouse operation \4. - The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium. - · Eight pointers are available for your presentation.

-1 Do not attempt to mount the projector on a ceiling yourself.

-The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury.
-In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes.
-Please consult your dealer for more information.

-- 2 An XGA image (1024×768) is converted into an 800×600 crisp image with NEC technology's Advanced AccuBlend on LT85. - 3 A UXGA (1600×1200) and SXGA image (1280×1024) is converted into a 1600×1200 and 1024×768 crisp image respectivery with NEC technology's Advanced AccuBlend on LT150. - 4 The PC Control Utility 1.0 is required.
-This program is included on the supplied CD-ROM. - 5 The USB terminal meets the USB1.1 specification and accepts a USB mouse only.
+- \1 Do not attempt to mount the projector on a ceiling yourself.The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury.
+In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any - In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes.
+Please consult your dealer for more information. - \2 An UXGA ( $1600 \times 1200$ ) and SXGA image ( $1280 \times 1024$ ) are displayed with NEC Technologies Advanced AccuBlend. - \3 The PC Control Utility 1.0 is required.
+This program is included on the supplied CD-ROM. - \4 The USB terminal meets the USB1.1 specification and accepts a USB mouse only.